 Bone broth for dogs in crockpot… can you make it this way?
 Yes, absolutely.
 It’s simple, and it’s a great way to provide your dog with essential vitamins and minerals.
 It can be frozen and used as a treat or added to your dog’s daily bowl.

 The Benefits of Bone Broth for Dogs

 We have all heard the saying, “You are what you eat.”
 And if that is true, then it is safe to say that your dog is also what your dog eats.

 And when it comes to dogs with cancer, we want our dogs to be as healthy as possible.
 That’s why we recommend bone broth for dogs with cancer.

 Bone broth is made from boiling bones and other parts of an animal.
-This can include chicken wings, chicken feet, beef bones, cow tongue and more.
+This can include chicken wings, chicken feet, beef bones, cow tongue, and more.
 Bone broth has been used by humans for thousands of years as a way to help strengthen their bodies and also fight off disease and infection.
-It has also been used in traditional Chinese medicine for centuries as well.
+It has also been used in traditional Chinese medicine for centuries.

 Here’s how to make bone broth for dogs:

 - Start by buying bones from your local butcher.
 You can also get them at a farm store or your local grocery store.